Sweet Revenge (Ryuichi Sakamoto album)

 Sweet Revenge is a 1994 album by Ryuichi Sakamoto.
 The Japanese and international releases have different track listings, with the international pressing featuring (uncredited) re-mixes of half of the songs.
+The title track is an instrumental piece originally composed for the soundtrack of Bernardo Bertolucci's Little Buddha.

 A re-recording of "Psychedelic Afternoon", featuring original lyricist David Byrne on vocals and sporting modified lyrics, was released in 2013 as a way to raise money and awareness for children who survived the 2011 Tōhoku earthquake and tsunami.
 An animated music video was released concurrently with the new version.

+The album includes other collaborations, with Amedeo Pace, Holly Johnson and Roddy Frame, among others.